List of Coronation Street characters introduced in 1984: Debbie Webster

 Debbie Webster, played by Sue Devaney, is the daughter of Bill Webster (Peter Armitage), and younger sister of Kevin Webster (Michael Le Vell).
 She made her first on screen appearance on 11 June 1984.
 Debbie left six months later on 9 January 1985.
 Devaney returned to the role in 2019 for five episodes, following a 34-year absence.
 On 28 July 2020, it was announced that Devaney would return again in 2020 on a permanent basis.
 In 2024, it was announced that Devaney had been axed and Debbie was set to eventually be killed-off in an emotional dementia storyline.
+However, it was later reported that the story was planned to run until at least 2027.

 Debbie is Kevin's younger sister and arrives not long after her brother's arrival.
 After leaving school with no qualifications, Debbie worked at Jim's Café.
 She dates biker Daz Isherwood, much to her father's consternation.
-In January 1985, Debbie moves to Southampton with Bill and his new wife, Elaine.
-Off screen, Debbie trained as a hairdresser.
+In January 1985, Debbie moves to Southampton with Bill and his new wife, Elaine Prior (Judy Gridley).
+Off-screen, Debbie trained as a hairdresser.
 In 2001, Kevin disappears when his then ex-wife Sally (Sally Dynevor) was planning to marry Danny Hargreaves and was found staying with Debbie in Southampton.
 Debbie was mentioned again in December 2009 when Kevin and Bill discuss Sally, now married to Kevin again and having treatment for breast cancer, the same disease that killed their mother Alison and how it affected them as children.
 The following year, after his daughter Sophie (Brooke Vincent) ran away from home with her girlfriend, Sian Powers (Sacha Parkinson).
 Kevin phoned Debbie and asked her if she had heard from Sophie.
 In September 2011, Debbie phones Rosie (Helen Flanagan) and tells her that she has bought a villa in Turkey and invites Kevin to visit and bring his baby son Jack.
 Kevin goes to visit Debbie in November 2016.

 After more than 30 years away from Weatherfield, Debbie makes a return to visit Kevin.
 Within minutes, she and Abi Franklin (Sally Carman) cross wires until Kevin introduces Debbie as his sister.
 Debbie informs Kevin that their aunt, Vi has died and she attends the will reading.
 Debbie reveals that she is the sole beneficiary of their aunt's will and tells Kevin she has inherited £200,000 and plans to give it to him, which results in Kevin nearly choking in shock.
 Kevin then mulls over the idea.

-In January 2025, it was revealed that Debbie is set to leave the cobbles in 2026, with the storyline commencing in early 2025.
-However in June 2025, Devaney announced that her character's dementia storyline will run well into 2027.
+In 2026, Chloe Timms from Inside Soap wrote that she "loved" Ronnie and Debbie together.
+For her role as Debbie, Devaney was longlisted for "Best Actress" at the 2026 Inside Soap Awards.